loporrit/BunnyWhispers/Chaos.NaCl.readme.md

 * An advanced variant which uses `ArraySegment<byte>` to work on slices of the passed in arrays.
 This can be used to avoid unnecessary allocations and copies.

-**WARNINGS:**

-* The current API is not final.
-I'll probably modify it.
-* Some functions are marked with the `[Obsolete("Needs more testing")]` attribute.
-  Those should work in principle, but I'm not happy with the unit test coverage.

 `Ed25519` (Key-exchange and signatures)
 ===========================